iExecBlockchainComputing/wpwp-worker-setup/cloud-deployment/README.md

     You can either run it with .env file or by providing required variables to the script in the command line

     * **Running with .env**
-    Fill in the .env file with your private key to the wallet
+    copy .env-defaults to .env file and fill it in with your private key to the wallet

         ```sh
         # REQUIRED VARIABLES: